 The majority of California licensed insurers are required by California Insurance Code Sections 1875.20-24 and California Code of Regulations, Title 10, Sections 2698.30-.43 to establish and maintain Special Investigative Units that identify and refer suspected insurance fraud to CDI (and the county district attorney's office for workers' compensation only).
 The regulations also require each insurance company to submit a SIU annual compliance report to CDI which provides important information regarding the insurer's anti-fraud operations, policies and procedures, and anti-fraud training.
 The SIU Compliance Review Program analyzes and evaluates the content, accuracy, completeness, and timeliness of the report.
 Various criteria provided by the reports are used to conduct a risk assessment which determines which insurers should be selected for SIU compliance review.
 Risk criteria includes, but is not limited to:

-- Prior SIU compliance review findings, as well as follow up on recommended corrective action;
+- Prior SIU compliance review finding(s), as well as follow up on recommended corrective action(s);

-- Discrepancies and/or non-compliance issues identified by analyzing the SIU annual compliance reports;
+- Discrepancies and/or non-compliance issues identified by analyzing the SIU Annual Report;

-- Quantity and/or quality of suspected insurance fraud referrals to CDI (FD-1 or eFD-1 forms), and district attorney's offices for workers' compensation only;
+- Quantity and/or quality of suspected insurance fraud referrals to CDI (eFD-1, FD-1, or SFC forms), and district attorney's offices for workers' compensation only;

 - Line of insurance that are relatively risky and susceptible to fraud;